 Transfer Students: Admittance to the Honors College is by invitation only.
-All transfer students who have been at MSU for one calendar year or less are automatically included in the annual review process each spring semester, which targets the top 10% of first year students in each college (based on cumulative GPA at the end of the fall semester) and examines each student's record for evidence of academic excellence.
-The MSU Honors College is designed as a four-year experience, and membership is not typically available to students who will reach junior standing (56 credits) by the end of the spring semester in which their record is reviewed.
+All transfer students who have been at MSU for one calendar year or less are automatically included in the annual review process each spring semester, which targets the top 10 percent of first-year students in each college (based on cumulative GPA at the end of the fall semester) and examines each student's record for evidence of academic excellence.
+Invitations will be sent to students' MSU email accounts through the Confidential Message System maintained by the Office of the Registrar.
+The MSU Honors College is designed as a four-year experience, and membership is not available to students who will reach junior standing (56 credits) by the end of the spring semester in which their record is reviewed.
+Students who are not invited to Honors College membership may still enhance their educational experience through Honors Options in regular courses or by requesting an override into a specific Honors course/section (overrides are granted based on availability and a review of students' overall academic progress and program).
+Students may also graduate from the university with honor or high honor designations by meeting cumulative GPA standards, regardless of Honors College mem-